MahaboobJS/applications/QUICK_START.md

 2. **Open in browser**

    - Go to `http://localhost:3000`
-   - You should see the reBiz application! 🎉
+   - You should see the rebiz application! 🎉

 3. **Open in VS Code**
    ```bash